somaia404/Predicting-Surgical-Selection-for-Arthroplasty/README.md

 Advanced Data Augmentation: Explore more sophisticated techniques beyond random insertion to improve model generalization.
 Hyperparameter Tuning: Conduct a more extensive search to find the optimal combination of learning rates, batch sizes, and epochs for the best-performing models.
 Error Analysis: Perform a deeper analysis of false positive predictions to understand their root causes and develop strategies to mitigate them.

+## 📜 License
+This project is available under the MIT License.
+See the LICENSE file for details.